Microsoft relaxes cloud licensing terms to reportedly avoid EU probe

 In a blog post yesterday (18 May), Microsoft shared its five “European cloud principles”, which it said will enhance transparency and better support Europe’s technology needs.
 One of the principles is to support European cloud service providers.

-The changes include a revision to its cloud licensing principles.
+The changes include a revision to cloud licensing.
 Under the new terms, customers will not have to buy an additional licence if they have already purchased Microsoft’s cloud services.

 Microsoft president Brad Smith said the changes follow feedback the tech giant heard from European cloud providers.
 One example he gave was from a CEO who said that he felt that he “was a victim of friendly fire in Microsoft’s competition with Amazon”.